OSGeo/OSGeoLive/README.md

 This will install Git and the install scripts, and create a link to them from your home directory.

-* Set the Version Number and Changes
+* Set the Version Number and Changes:
 Update [VERSION.txt](https://github.com/OSGeo/OSGeoLive/blob/master/VERSION.txt) with the current version number.
 Update [CHANGES.txt](https://github.com/OSGeo/OSGeoLive/blob/master/CHANGES.txt) with changes since the last release.
-This list can be a summary of the [revision log](https://github.com/OSGeo/OSGeoLive/commits/master) between releases Commit the changes to Git through a Pull Request right before a release build.
+This list can be a summary of the [revision log](https://github.com/OSGeo/OSGeoLive/commits/master) between releases.
+Commit the changes to Git through a Pull Request right before a release build.

 * Execute the build script: